HL7/bulk-data/input/pagecontent/index.md

 #### US Core Data for Interoperability
 *Applies to: EHR systems that support the US Core Data for Interoperability.*

-This use case exports all resources needed for the US Core Data for Interoperability, as profiled by Argonaut.
+This use case exports all resources needed for the [US Core Data for Interoperability](https://www.healthit.gov/isa/united-states-core-data-interoperability-uscdi), as profiled by the [HL7 Argonaut FHIR Accelerator](https://confluence.hl7.org/display/AP/Argonaut+Project+Home).
 For a full list of these resources and profiles, see [http://www.hl7.org/fhir/us/core/](http://www.hl7.org/fhir/us/core/).

 #### Common Financial Data Set
 *Applies to: Financial systems that support FHIR-based interoperability.*